Bruno Pivetti

-Bruno Marques Fernandes Pivetti (born 19 February 1984) is a Brazilian football coach, currently in charge of Flamengo's under-20 team.
+Bruno Marques Fernandes Pivetti (born 19 February 1984) is a Brazilian football coach, currently in charge of Náutico.

 Career

+Early career

 Born in Campinas, São Paulo, Pivetti started working as an assistant manager and physiologist of Audax's under-15 squad in 2008.
 He later moved to the under-20s and was subsequently promoted to the main squad under the same role.

-On 13 February 2015, Pivetti moved to Atlético Paranaense, being initially appointed manager of the under-19 team.
-The following 8 January, he was named assistant in the first team, being also an interim manager in March after Cristóvão Borges' dismissal; he was in charge of two matches, one draw and one defeat.
+On 13 February 2015, Pivetti moved to Atlético Paranaense, being initially appointed head coach of the under-19 team.
+The following 8 January, he was named assistant in the first team, being also an interim head coach in March after Cristóvão Borges' dismissal; he was in charge of two matches, one draw and one defeat.

 In August 2017, Pivetti was announced as the new assistant of Ferroviária.
-The following May, after PC de Oliveira's dismissal, he was named interim manager, but opted to leave the club shortly after, after accepting an offer from PFC Ludogorets Razgrad in Bulgaria, to work as Paulo Autuori's assistant.
+The following May, after PC de Oliveira's dismissal, he was named interim head coach, but opted to leave the club shortly after, after accepting an offer from PFC Ludogorets Razgrad in Bulgaria, to work as Paulo Autuori's assistant.
 He remained at the club even after Autuori left.

+Vitória

 On 6 August 2019, Pivetti was presented as Carlos Amadeu's assistant at Vitória.
-On 19 June 2020, he was appointed first team manager after the dismissal of Geninho.
+On 19 June 2020, he was appointed first team head coach after the dismissal of Geninho.

+Pivetti was sacked from Vitória on 7 October 2020.

+Tombense and CSA

-Pivetti was sacked from Vitória on 7 October 2020, and was named in charge of Série C side Tombense the following 7 January.
-On 26 April 2021, he left the club to sign for CSA in the Série B.
+On 7 January 2021, Pivetti was named in charge of Série C side Tombense.
+On 26 April, he left the club to sign for CSA in the Série B.

 On 4 July 2021, Pivetti left CSA on a mutual agreement.

+Villa Nova

-On 1 December, he was announced as new manager of Villa Nova, but left the club the following 20 February, after accepting an offer from a Série A club.
+On 1 December, Pivetti was announced as new head coach of Villa Nova.
+He left the club the following 20 February, after accepting an offer from a Série A club.

+Goiás

-On 24 February 2022, Goiás announced the signing of Autuori as coordinator, with Pivetti being named manager.
+On 24 February 2022, Goiás announced the signing of Autuori as coordinator, with Pivetti being named head coach.
 Exactly one month later, after Autuori left, he was sacked.

+Tombense return and Chapecoense

 On 13 May 2022, Pivetti returned to Tombense, in the place of sacked Hemerson Maria.
 On 9 November, he was named in charge of fellow second division side Chapecoense, but was dismissed the following 18 March.

-Gurarani
+Guarani

 On 27 March 2023, Pivetti was appointed head coach of hometown club Guarani, but was sacked on 8 June.

-Náutico, Água Santa, and return to Náutico
+Náutico and Água Santa

-On 14 August, he replaced Fernando Marchiori at the helm of Série C side Náutico.
+On 14 August 2023, Pivetti replaced Fernando Marchiori at the helm of Série C side Náutico.
+He left Timbu fourteen days later, after just two matches, and took over Água Santa on 12 October.

-Pivetti left Timbu on 28 August 2023, after just two matches, and took over Água Santa on 12 October.
-Sacked by the latter on 9 June 2024, he returned to his previous club two days later.
+Sacked by Água Santa on 9 June 2024, Pivetti returned to his previous club two days later.

 CRB

-On 6 September 2024, Pivetti took over CRB in the second division, but was sacked 14 days later after three winless matches.
+On 6 September 2024, Pivetti took over CRB in the second division, but was sacked fourteen days later after three winless matches.

 Operário Ferroviário

-On 25 November 2024, he replaced Rafael Guanaes at the helm of Operário Ferroviário.

-Pivetti won the 2025 Campeonato Paranaense with Operário, but was sacked on 15 June of that year, after a poor run of form.
+On 25 November 2024, Pivetti replaced Rafael Guanaes at the helm of Operário Ferroviário.
+He won the 2025 Campeonato Paranaense with Operário, but was sacked on 15 June of that year, after a poor run of form.